danielafriyie/raccy/docs/raccy/tutorial.rst

 This class subclass ``DatabaseWorker`` class.
 This class is responsible for storing scraped data into persistent database.
 Let us take a look at some of the methods defined:

     * *save:* this method is called to handle the process of storing scraped data into a database.
-The data parameter is the data received from ``DatabaseScheduler``.
+The data parameter is the data received from ``DatabaseQueue``.